 Black is the color of knowledge.

-There were some other lines that were written on the mirror in Debraj's room, most likely a reference to Helen Keller.
+Other lines were written on the mirror in Debraj's room, most likely referencing Helen Keller.

 Having felt with your fingers the sky so blue,